 "OTHER things being equal, in most relations of life I prefer a man of family," wrote Oliver Wendell Holmes, "... the man that inherits family traditions and the cumulative humanities of, at least, four or five generations . . . the man with the gallery of family portraits against the one with the twenty-five cent. daguerreotype, unless I find out that the last is the better of the two."
-Miss Thorold can claim the advantage which had such weight with the Autocrat of the Breakfast Table as with many other shrewd observers, for she comes of an old Lincolnshire family, and is nearly related to the well-known Dr. Thorold, which being the grand-children of Sir John Thorold, the ninth baronet of that ancient family, who for many years represented the county of Lincoln in Tarliament.
+Miss Thorold can claim the advantage which had such weight with the Autocrat of the Breakfast Table as with many other shrewd observers, for she comes of an old Lincolnshire family, and is nearly related to the well-known Dr. Thorold, the Bishop of Winchester.
+Her father, the late Rev. William Thorold, and the Bishop were first cousins, both being the grand-children of Sir John Thorold, the ninth baronet of that ancient family, who for many years represented the county of Lincoln in Parliament.
 Miss Thorold, however, was born, not in Tennysonland, but in North Devon, in a district associated with Kingsley's "Westward Ho."
-The eldest of a family of previous page next page
+The eldest of a family of